The following notes on the Objectives resolution have been compiled from a variety of resources.

 Opposition against Urdu was there in East Bengal.
-This became more pronounced after the death of Jinnah as controversies erupted on constitution making.
-Language Movement started in East Pakistan February, 1952.
+This became more pronounced after the death of Jinnah as controversies erupted on constitution-making.
+Language Movement started in East Pakistan in February 1952.

-There was a complaint about anti Bengali language attitude of the federal government.
+There was a complaint about the anti-Bengali language attitude of the federal government.

-Two-language formula was adopted in 1954.
-Since 1973 Urdu was adopted as national language along with the support for development of regional languages.
+The two-language formula was adopted in 1954.
+Since 1973 Urdu was adopted as a national language along with the support for the development of regional languages.

 Parliamentary or Presidential

-There was a consensus for parliamentary system.
-But there was a limited demand for presidential system.
-Supporters of Presidential system became dominant after the 1958 military takeover.
+There was a consensus for a parliamentary system.
+But there was limited demand for a presidential system.
+Supporters of the Presidential system became dominant after the 1958 military takeover.
 The 1962 Constitution was a Presidential constitution.

 The Islamic or Secular State

-From the very beginning of Pakistan Movement there was an agreement that the state will have close relationship with Islam.
+From the very beginning of the Pakistan Movement, there was an agreement that the state will have a close relationship with Islam.
 Muslims defined their national identity with reference to Islam and its heritage.
 Some opposition came from the Congress members of the Constituent Assembly, and a few secularists.